 Filing a Personal Injury Lawsuit After a Car Accident

 If you hit a roadblock with the insurer, you may need to apply additional pressure to settle your case.
 When you file a lawsuit, the insurer has deadlines to meet.
 It must also pay insurance defense lawyers to fight the case.

 When an insurer knows it has a losing case, it will usually settle rather than pay lawyers to defend it.
 Your lawyer can help you decide when you need to file a lawsuit.

 Schedule a Free Consultation With Our Baltimore Car Accident Lawyers If You Have Questions or Need Help

 A car accident lawyer can often get you more money and resolve your case faster than you can.
-To discuss what an experienced lawyer can do in your car crash case, contact William G. Kolodner Personal Injury Lawyers for a free consultation.
+To discuss what an experienced lawyer can do in your car crash case, contact WGK Personal Injury Lawyers for a free consultation.